Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 ### Sort BAM file by coordinates

-Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output.
+Next we sort the BAM file using the `sort` command from `samtools`.
+The default setting for this command is to sort the alignments by coordinates i.e. where they lie on the chromosome.
+- `-o ` tells the command to write the sorted output to a file called `SRR2584866.aligned.sorted.bam`

 ~~~
 $ samtools sort -o SRR2584866.aligned.sorted.bam SRR2584866.aligned.bam